nhn/tui.calendar/docs/en/apis/tzdate.md

 ### getDate

 - Type: `getDate(): number`
-- Returns: `number` - the date of the TZDate instance date and time
+- Returns: `number` - the day of the TZDate instance date and time

-Returns the date of the TZDate instance.
+Returns the day of the TZDate instance.

 [⬆️ Back to the list](#instance-methods)